Christine Tobin: Critical reception

 In 2014 Tobin released A Thousand Kisses Deep, an album of Leonard Cohen songs.
 The Irish Times said, "A lesser singer might be over-shadowed by the darkness of Cohen's words.
 But Tobin invests these songs with their full meaning, and even finds the odd glimmer of hope where none was formerly apparent."

 Other endeavours

 Tobin is also a promoter.
 For just over a year in 2005 she ran a club at the Progress Bar in Tufnell Park.
-She is also a director of the Vortex Jazz Club in Dalston.
+She was also a director of the Vortex Jazz Club in Dalston.

 She promotes Jazz at the Westcoast in Margate, Kent.